oresat/oresat-software-docs/docs/primers/canopen.rst

 All node send out a 1-byte heartbeat message with a ``COB-ID`` of ``0x700 + NODE-ID``.

-The master node can use the heartbeat message to confirm what boards are on and in a good state.
+Heartbeat consumer node(s) can use the heartbeat message to confirm what boards are on and in a good state.

 .. csv-table::